 Using a Gilson pipette, transfer the transformed bacteria onto the surface of three agar plates (labelled + or - Control and Insert).
 Then, using a new sterile plastic spreader for each plate, gently distribute the cells across the whole of the plate.
 Be sure to keep the spreader flat, so that you do not damage the agar surface and try to keep the plate as sterile as possible.
 Ask the demonstrators to show you how to do this.
-The plate contains ampicillin, 0.1 mM IPTG to induce the lac promoter and 40 $\mu$ g/ml X-gal for blue/white selection).
+The plate contains ampicillin, 0.1 mM IPTG to induce the lac promoter and 40 μ g/ml X-gal for blue/white selection).

 Once you have put the lids back on the plates, turn them over so that the agar is on top.
 This prevents condensation from the lid dripping onto the plate surface.
 Your plates will be incubated overnight at 37 °C and then stored at 4 °C for you to look at next week.
-Make sure you have labelled them with your bench number, your name and the day that you do your practical as well as whether it is the positive control, the control with no insert or the real ligation.
+Make sure they are labelled with your (a) bench number, (b) your name and (c) the day that you do your practical, as well as whether it is the positive control, the negative control (i.e. vector alone) or the real ligation (i.e. vector plus insert).